See how much you'll save by switching over to :Different.Learn how

 - When you want to invest elsewhere – If you’ve found an investment opportunity that is likely to provide a better return on investment, then it could be worthwhile selling your current investment property.

-- When you want to access a Capital Gains Tax exemption – If you’ve lived in your investment property for at least 12 months in the past six years, you may be able to sell it without having to pay Capital Gains Tax.
-Past the six-year point, you’ll be liable for CGT.
+- When you want to access a Capital Gains Tax exemption – If your investment property was initially your main residence, you may be able to sell it within 6 years of moving out without having to pay Capital Gains Tax.
+This is known as the six-year rule - you can find out more from the ATO website.

 On the other hand, here are some of the reasons you might prefer to hold on to your investment property: